KomalJayswal/Spring-Security/README.md

 # Basic Spring Security
-Hands-on on how to add Spring Security to a fresh Spring Boot application step-by-step.
+This version has a Hands-on on how to add Spring Security to a fresh Spring Boot application step-by-step.
 Adding Spring Security to Spring Boot has a surprising and interesting effect.

-You’ll see what this effect is, and also understand why that’s happening.
+## Advantages

+## Disadvantages

-# Getting Started
+## Getting Started

 ### <u>Test a Non-Secure Application</u>
 1. Build a fresh springboot Application using [Spring Initializer](https://start.spring.io).
 Add spring web dependency.